Preston Strong: Sentencing and aftermath

 In 2012 Strong was sentenced to life in prison without the possibility of parole in the murder of Santinder Gill.
 He received an additional 25.5 years in prison for kidnapping, armed robbery burglary, aggravated assault and attempted arson, all relating to the Gill case.
 Two years later, while serving that sentence, he was re-arrested and tried for six counts of first degree murder in the La Mesa case.
 He was found guilty on all charges and sentenced to death.

 Since the La Mesa case wrapped, Strong has continued to appeal both convictions, telling a journalist with The Arizona Republic he believed the police were guilty of criminal misconduct in his case.
+In September, 2024, the Arizona Supreme Court upheld Strong's death sentence in the La Mesa case.